 I Like Myself! by Karen Beaumont

-You may notice that The Kissing Hand and The Gingerbread Man are missing from my list.
+You may notice that The Kissing Hand and The Gingerbread Man are missing from my back to school pre k book list.
 While I feel that these books are good books, I don’t choose to read them at the beginning of the year for the reasons listed above.

 More Book Lists from Pre-K Pages